Checked & unbalanced

 Last month, the UK government confirmed legislation that sees unused defined contribution pensions becoming subject to Inheritance Tax for the first time.
 Subsequently, this now means that your pension could face a 40% tax charge upon death.

 Currently, HMRC treats unused pensions as outside your estate for IHT purposes.
 But from April 2027, the new legislation will include unused defined contribution (DC) pensions within your taxable estate.
-Additionally, these rule changes will see the pension scheme administrators becoming liable for reporting and paying any IHT due on pensions to HMRC.
+Additionally, these rule changes will see the personal representatives responsible in administering the IHT on the pension.

 The biggest hit – Individuals could face a potential 40% tax liability on pension savings passed to heirs where the total estate value exceeds the IHT threshold.